telosnetwork/erc20-mintable-example/README.md

 # ERC20 Template for Telos EVM Testnet Network

-This template contains everything you need to deploy a basic Open Zeppelin ERC20 contract to the [Telos EVM](https://www.telos.net/evm) Testnet Network.
-Follow the steps below to deploy and interact with your own ERC20 token in minutes !
+This repository implements the ERC20 Template for Telos EVM Testnet Network

+It was made for the Native to EVM transaction how-to and adds a mint functionality.
+It does not aim to be production ready.

 ## REQUIREMENTS

-This template requires [NodeJS & NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed on your machine and a [wallet address on the Telos EVM Testnet Network](https://www.telos.net/developers/getting-started-on-testnet).
+This repository requires [NodeJS & NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed on your machine and a [wallet address on the Telos EVM Testnet Network](https://www.telos.net/developers/getting-started-on-testnet).

 Commands used below work on recent Linux or Windows versions but have not been verified for Mac